 A LOT of dog guardians are wondering why do dogs eat poop.
 I mean it… a lot!
+Some dogs can be obsessed with eating poop.

 It may be the question I’m asked most often.
 I can’t even single out a reader on this one because I think I’ve received some variation of this question a good two dozen times or more.